yenbuilds/compliance-driven-businesses/README.md

 This piece has been written with the help of ChatGPT.
 Opinions are mine.

-# **Competence Over Compliance: Why RegTech Is Quietly Adding Negative Value to Society**
+# **Competence Over Compliance: When Does RegTech Add Value to Society?
+And When Does It Do The Opposite?**

 Regulation exists for good reasons — safety, privacy, environmental protection, consumer trust.
 But at some point we started confusing **competence** with **compliance**, and mistaking green dashboards for actual capability.